How Jasmin Neidhart of Flora & Grace Photography Got to the Top

-Staying Humble Through Recognition
+Becoming a Pro Wedding Photographer and Staying Humble Through Recognition

-In just her first year of business, Jasmin’s work was internationally recognized and published in Brides Magazine, Martha Stewart Weddings, Style me Pretty, OnceWed, and Harpers Bazaar just to name a few.
+Becoming a pro wedding photographer happened faster than she imagined – in just her first year of business, Jasmin’s work was internationally recognized and published in Brides Magazine, Martha Stewart Weddings, Style me Pretty, OnceWed, and Harpers Bazaar just to name a few.
 She has shot weddings in Austria, Switzerland, Greece, Poland, Canary Islands, America, Italy, France and of course her home country, Germany.

 Being new to the industry and enjoying such incredible achievements could easily spark arrogance or a lack of humility, but not in Jasmin.
 The bubbly blonde was giddy about being interviewed.
 She had what seemed like a permanent smile on her face and laughed loudly and often.
 She was truly delighted to be at WPPI, which marked a week of firsts for the photographer.

 “Before WPPI, I could have never seen myself on a stage doing a panel like the one I did here.”
 Jasmin taught a workshop in Germany but says it was tiny in comparison.
 “I didn’t see myself as a speaker but life opened a door and I walked through it.”
 Jasmin wasn’t sure what to expect from the experience but by the time it was over, she says it changed her.
 “When I read the messages from the photographers about what they loved about the panel or my class and what was inspiring to them, it was incredibly impactful.”